 collision reduces the forces experienced by the people inside, increasing their chances of survival.)

 Photo: Soccer uses a medium-sized, fairly soft, inflatable ball.
 Heading involves an inelastic collision in which momentum and energy are transferred imperfectly from your head to the ball.
 Imagine what kind of soccer boots you'd need to wear if soccer balls were made out of solid wood.
 According to my quick calculations, a wooden soccer ball would be about nine times heavier, so you'd need to give it nine times more energy to kick it to the same height.
 If all that energy came from your leg, your leg would need to be moving about three times faster during the kick to have nine times more energy to pass on.
 You'd need to use nine times more force to kick a stationary wooden ball to the same speed or kick with the same force for nine times longer, neither of which sounds possible.
 Using so much force to kick the ball would tire the players very quickly and make the game much less interesting.
-Photo by Kristopher Radder courtesy of US Navy.
+Photo by Kristopher Radder courtesy of

 Hitting a hard leather cricket ball with a hard wooden bat is somewhat less elastic than a collision between two billiard balls because the ball and the bat do bend and deform slightly during the collision (which